 Understanding the way the human body functions is essential for responding to medical and trauma emergencies.
 The best way to learn how the body works is to attend a cadaver lab.
 This is why nurses and physicians attend many such trainings during their medical education.
-Access to this kind of training for EMTs and AEMTs, even Paramedics has not existed…until now.
+Access to this kind of training for EMTs and AEMTs is difficult and expensive to access, which is why EMT Utah has arranged a way to include this experience in our curriculum.

-EMT Utah was the first school in Utah, and the only private EMS program in the state, to contract with the Institute of Human Anatomy (IOHA) to allow students the rare opportunity to examine the human body in its most vulnerable form.
-The feedback for attendees has been overwhelmingly positive, but the previous cost of $125 prevented many from taking advantage of this optional course.
+EMT Utah was the first school in Utah, and the only private EMS program in the state, to contract with an anatomy lab to allow students the rare opportunity to examine the human body in its most vulnerable form.
+The feedback for attendees has been overwhelmingly positive and it is included with both EMT and AEMT programs.
+EMT Utah is partnered with the University of Utah School of Medicine to provide this unique experience at their state-of-the-art facility.

 This is a highlight for students who attend a program at EMT Utah.
 Lab dates will be announced in your class.